mongodb/specifications/source/sessions/driver-sessions.rst

 a ``ClientSession`` may only ever be associated with one ``ServerSession`` for its lifetime.

-Drivers MUST report an error if sessions are not supported by the deployment (see How to Check Whether a Deployment Supports Sessions).
-This error MUST either be reported by ``startSession``, or be reported the first time the session is used for an operation.
+Drivers MUST NOT check for session support in `startSession`.
+Instead, if sessions are not supported, the error MUST be reported the first time the session is used for an operation (See `How to Check Whether a Connection Supports Sessions`_).

 Explicit vs implicit sessions
 -----------------------------